hereon-GEMS/pydidas/pydidas/docs/src/dev_guide/dev_guide_multiprocessing.rst

 The :py:class:`AppRunner <pydidas.multiprocessing.AppRunner>` is the specialized
 subclass to work with pydidas :py:class:`Apps <pydidas.core.BaseApp>`.

+In addition to the four queues listed above, it has a 5th queue for passing (string) messages from the worker to the main event loop.

 A sequence diagram of the communication with the :py:class:`AppRunner
 <pydidas.multiprocessing.AppRunner>` is given below.